 The Aegean island of the Apocalypse is known as the place where Saint John the Theologian wrote the Book of Revelation.

-It’s a nostalgic destination, offering wild beauty, a striking coastline with light blue waters, a medieval Chora, a maze of alleyways filled with cascading bougainvillea, and beautiful doors; the imposing stone monastery of Saint John the Theologian, great food, and friendly locals.
+It’s a nostalgic destination, offering wild beauty, a striking coastline with light blue waters, a medieval Chora, a maze of alleyways filled with cascading bougainvillea, and beautiful doors; the imposing Holy Monastery of Saint John the Theologian, great food, and friendly locals.
 Patmos is an unspoiled island that you should explore at your own pace.

 1. Get wonderfully lost in the alleys of Patmos’ Chora

 The capital of the island, Chora, stands on top of a hill overlooking the Aegean Sea.
 It is perhaps one of the most charming Choras of Greece.
 The whitewashed houses, the elegant fortified medieval mansions with the magnificent low doors, and characteristic small windows stand out as they contrast with the dark, fortified walls of the Monastery of Saint John.
 Take a serene stroll through the alleyways and passages and feel the peaceful and spiritual atmosphere.
 For dinner choose “Vaggelis” that sits in one of the most intimate squares in the world.
 The setting is gorgeous, likewise the food.

 2. Have breakfast or a “meze” at Katoi